joel-jeremy/externalized-properties/README.md

 ## Features

-Externalized Properties makes the best of of Java's strong typing by proxying an interface and using that as a facade to resolve properties.
+Externalized Properties makes the best use of Java's strong typing by proxying an interface and using that as a facade to resolve properties.

 ### Interface Proxying